Clastify logo

 Why the curve is S-shaped

-The adult haemoglobin curve is S-shaped, or sigmoid, because oxygen binds cooperatively.
+The adult haemoglobin curve is S-shaped, or sigmoid, because oxygen binding is cooperative.
 At very low oxygen partial pressure, haemoglobin has relatively low affinity, so saturation rises slowly.
 After one oxygen molecule binds, affinity increases and saturation climbs steeply over a narrow range.
-At high oxygen partial pressure, most haem groups are occupied, so the curve levels off near full saturation.
-Image
+At high oxygen partial pressure, most haem groups are already occupied, so the curve flattens near full saturation.

 Curve position shows affinity.
 A curve further to the left means higher affinity: haemoglobin becomes highly saturated at a lower oxygen partial pressure.
 Foetal haemoglobin has a left-shifted curve compared with adult haemoglobin, which explains oxygen transfer in the placenta.
 Shift the curve to the right and affinity is lower: at the same oxygen partial pressure, haemoglobin is less saturated and has released more oxygen.
 High carbon dioxide causes this right shift in the Bohr effect.

-Treat these curves as functional maps.
+Think of these curves as functional maps.
 In alveolar capillaries, oxygen partial pressure is high enough for haemoglobin to load oxygen.
 In respiring tissues, oxygen partial pressure is lower, and carbon dioxide may be higher, so haemoglobin unloads oxygen.
-The graph links gas exchange with cell metabolism.
+It’s gas exchange and cell metabolism shown on a graph.

 Were those notes helpful?